benfen/kapture/benchmark/README.md

 - All tests were run using the [`default-resources.yml`](../examples/default-resources.yml) configuration.
 - Tests were run using: `./benchmark.sh [-r]` (all tests were run with the default speed).
 - If you want more fine-grained control over a test run, try using `./benchmark.sh $iterations [flags]`
   - This will override the default benchmark heuristic for when to stop.

-Output from test runs is placed at `benchmark/temp/results.txt` in the same format as the file in the `results` directory.
+Output from test runs is placed at `benchmark/temp/results.json` in the same format as the files in the `results` directory.

 __The benchmark script does not attempt to preserve or protect data from previous runs - it will simply delete any existing data__.